Sentimental Lady: History and release

 The original 1972 version of the song as heard on Fleetwood Mac's Bare Trees album clocked in at 4 minutes 34 seconds, with background vocals by Christine McVie.
 It had two verses, with a reprise of the first following the instrumental bridge.

 A 1977 recording, the most well-known version of the song, was a solo hit for Welch when he recorded it for his first solo album, French Kiss, which was released in September 1977.
 The first single released from the album, "Sentimental Lady" reached the top 10 on both the U.S. Pop and Adult Contemporary charts.

-Mick Fleetwood also played the drums for the song on Welch's 1977 album.
-The re-recording of it featured Christine McVie and Lindsey Buckingham as backing singers and producers (with Buckingham additionally doing the arrangement as well as serving on guitar), but unlike the original which had two verses, Welch's solo version only had one verse to cut it down to less than three minutes for the final radio cut.
-The solo recording also has multilayered guitars played by Lindsey Buckingham, who recorded the guitars at half speed.
+Mick Fleetwood played the drums for the re-recording found on Welch's 1977 album.
+This version featured Christine McVie and Lindsey Buckingham as backing vocalists and producers, with Buckingham also handling the arrangement.
+The solo recording has multilayered guitars played by Buckingham who recorded the guitars at half speed.
 He then sped up the recording so that the guitars would sonically resemble a harpsichord/music box.
-The solo version also contains counterpoint vocals arranged and sung by Christine McVie.
+Unlike the original, which had two verses, Welch's solo version only had one verse to cut it down to less than three minutes for the final radio cut.
+The solo version also contains counterpoint vocals arranged and sung by McVie.